alexa/ask-toolkit-for-vscode/README.md

 ## Requirements

-ASK toolkit requires you to install and initialize the ASK CLI.
+ASK toolkit requires you to install and initialize the ASK CLI v1.

-1. Download and configure ASK CLI (recommend version 1.7.14).
+1. Download and configure ASK CLI v1(recommend version 1.7.23).
 For more information, watch the [video](https://alexa.design/ask-cli-overview) and see the [documentation for configuring your AWS credentials](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

 2. To use the Alexa templates, [download Git](https://git-scm.com/downloads) and install it.